Diddie029/Student-Grading-System-/README.md

 1.Download the source code in this site.

-2.Locate and Extract the zip file.
+2.Locate frm your pc and Extract the zip file.

 3.Open the extracted folder